dudash/openshift-workshops/www-offline/workshop-lab7-replicationrecovery.md

 Things will go wrong with your software, or your hardware, or from something out of your control.
 But we can plan for that failure, and planning for it let's us minimize the impact.
 Open Shift supports this via what we call replication and recovery.

 ### Replication
 Let's walk through a simple example of how the replication controller can keep your deployment at a desired state.
-Assuming you still have the dc-metro-map project running we can manually scale up our replicas to handle increased user load.
+Assuming you still have the webapp project running we can manually scale up our replicas to handle increased user load.

 <div class="panel-group" id="accordion" role="tablist" aria-multiselectable="true">
   <div class="panel panel-default">